Moonstroke/Once/README.md

 ## Features

-The project provides the class `StableField`, a generic container for a value that can be initialized only once.
-It defines a setter, which throws a runtime exception the second (and later) time it is called, a getter, which throws an exception if the setter has not been called beforehand, as well as non-throwing counterparts for both methods.
+The project provides the class `StableField` and its concurrency-ready subclass `SharedStableField` (more on this class in the next section), generic container for a single value that can be initialized only once.
+They define a setter, which throws a runtime exception the second (and later) time it is called, a getter, which throws an exception if the setter has not been called beforehand, as well as non-throwing counterparts for both methods.

-The class also overrides the `Object` methods `hashCode`, `equals` and `toString`. `hashCode` returns a numeric value based on the field's name and the contained value, if initialized; `equals` returns true iff the object compared to is also an instance of `StableField`, its name is the same as the object compared against, and either both contained values are not initialized, or both values compare equal (according to their `equals` method).
+The classes also override the `Object` methods `hashCode`, `equals` and `toString`. `hashCode` returns a numeric value based on the field's name and the contained value, if initialized; `equals` returns true iff the object compared to is also an instance of `StableField` (or its subclass), its name is the same as the object compared against, and either both contained values are not initialized, or both values compare equal (according to their `equals` method).

 ### `Requirement`s

-The `StableField` constructor accepts a dynamic number of *requirements* that a value passed to any setter must satisfy in order to be successfully assigned.
+Each class' constructor accepts a dynamic number of *requirements* that a value passed to any setter must satisfy in order to be successfully assigned.
-These are implementations of a new functional interface: `Requirement`, whose `check` method by contract accepts the candidate value and throws an `IlleglArgumentException` if the value does not meet the criterion that the instance represents.
+These are implementations of a functional interface called `Requirement`, whose `check` method by contract accepts the candidate value and throws an `IlleglArgumentException` if the value does not meet the criterion that the instance represents.